ProjectBorealis/UEGitPlugin/README.md

 #### Recommended

-* As a general source control usability improvement, you can enable new checkout features in `Config/DefaultEditorPerProjectUserSettings.ini`.
+* As a general revision control usability improvement, you can enable new checkout features in `Config/DefaultEditorPerProjectUserSettings.ini`.
 To enable auto-checkout on modification, which is great for OFPA and other workflows (but requires user attention to excessive locking of content):

 ```ini
 [/Script/UnrealEd.EditorLoadingSavingSettings]